dmonaldo/cpu-scheduling-simulator/README.md

 Scheduler is an abstract class for FCFS, RR and SRTF.

 ###### Strengths:
+This program can successfully simulate the FCFS, RR and SRTF scheduling algorithms.
+It reads in a file of PID numbers, arrival times and burst times for a list of processes to be simulated.
+The output is printed to the console

 ###### Weaknesses:
+Calculations for RR averages are slightly off.

 ###### Team Members:
 - Alex Runciman (@agrsu) - Implemented FCFS, implemented SRTF, wrote parseInputFile function, wrote makefile